Hi, I’m Matisse.

 WHO AM I?

 I am a writer, notetaker, and storymaker by habit and personality, I am a kid who grew up in a backpackers resort in Fiji, but mostly a kid who never really grew up at all.
 I watch a lot of television.
-I draw things of my notebook.
+I write things in my notebook.
 I make up some stories.
 Some of them I share.

 I’m also a mother, wife, daughter, sister, friend, a very ex-model, and a terrible cook.